mideind/GreynirEngine/doc/reference.rst

 Instances of this class are returned from :py:attr:`_Sentence.tree`.
 They describe a simplified parse tree or a part (subtree) thereof.
+The tree can be queried in various ways for information about its head (top) node, as well as about its children and contained subtrees.

 .. py:class:: SimpleTree